tresoldi/ngesh/manuscript/paper.md

 format with `tree2nexus()` or in a textual tabular format with `tree2wordlist()`.
 Phylogenetic reconstruction can then be carried either by manually building an XML model for BEAST2 [@beast2] (normally with the aid of the graphical interface BEAUTi) or by using tools such as BEASTling [@Maurits:2017], producing a tree distribution.
 This distribution can be summarized to a maximum clade credibility ("MCC") tree with phylogenetic packages, allowing both visual and quantitative comparisons.
-A demonstration of such steps is provided with the user documentation.
+A demonstration of such steps is provided with the user documentation
+("Integrating with other software").

 # Code and Documentation Availability